-While gin has confidently secured its place in our Friday nights (check out Instagram around 6 p.m. to see it flooded with ‘ice and a slice’ posts), not everyone feels as confident about the gin they are drinking.
+While this spirit has confidently secured its place in our Friday nights (check out Instagram around 6 p.m. to see it flooded with ‘ice and a slice’ posts), not everyone feels as confident about what they are drinking.
 If you’re drinking gin and perhaps not enjoying it as much as you think you should be, it’s worth experimenting with different options to find one that you really enjoy.
-Even better – take the option of crafting your own, personal gin.
+Even better – take the option of crafting your own, personal bottle.

 Every distillery talks about its unique blend of botanicals, the formula known only to a handful of individuals, the closely guarded secret.
-A classic London dry gin will be distilled with all its botanicals – this is how we do it at In the Welsh Wind – rather than being infused (‘bathtub’ gin).
+A classic London dry will be distilled with all its botanicals – this is how we do it at In the Welsh Wind – rather than being infused (‘bathtub’).
 The key flavour is juniper.
-This is a fundamental component as to be called ‘gin’ a spirit labelled as such in the EU must include at least some Juniperus Communis.
+This is a fundamental component.
+To be called ‘gin’ a spirit labelled as such in the EU must include at least some Juniperus Communis.
 Other botanicals might include coriander, lemon and angelica but each distillery has its own combination.
 To take a gin to the next level it’s about adding in layers of complexity on top of these basic flavours, experimenting with the distillation process and perfecting the blend.

 Become the distiller